fortinet-fortisoar/connector-oracle-db/docs/README.md

 # Oracle Database

-Use this connector to connect to an Oracle database to run queies and retrieve data.
+Use this connector to connect to an Oracle database to run queries and retrieve data.
 You can connect to multiple databases by setting up multiple configurations.

 ### Version information